STEEPLE INN 2471

 It's March 1960 and these are some of the members of St.Comgall's Pioneer Total Abstinence.

-In the front row are from the left Michael Bradley, Fr.McDermit, Fr.Madden, Hugh Grimley and Josephine Gaynor who still looks the same.
+Front row: are from the left Michael Bradley, Fr.McDermit, Fr.Madden, Hugh Grimley and Josephine Gaynor who still looks the same.

-The men at the back are Brian Kearney, Stewart McCollumn, James Campbell, Dennis O'Neice and Oliver Kearney.
+Back row: are Brian Kearney, Stewart McCollumn, James Campbell, Dennis O'Neice and Oliver Kearney.

 The girls are Kathleen Brady, Elizabeth Smyth, Charlotte McCormick and Pauline Kearney.